Quickstart: Use Search explorer to run queries in the Azure portal

 Results

-Free-form queries, with or without operators, are useful for simulating user-defined queries sent from a custom app to Azure AI Search.
-Only those fields attributed as "searchable" in the index definition are scanned for matches.
+Free-form search, with or without operators, is useful for simulating user-defined queries sent from a custom app to Azure AI Search.
+Only fields attributed as searchable in the index are scanned for matches.

-You don't need JSON view for a free text query, but we provide it in JSON for consistency with other examples in this article.
+You don't need the JSON view for a free-text query, but we provide it in JSON for consistency with other examples in this article.

 {